 The aquarium provides various zones focused on particular parts of the world.
 For example, Ocean Tunnel, Shark Walk, Rainforests Of The World, Dive Discovery, Pacific Wreck, Penguin Point, Sea Dragon Kingdom, and a lot more.
 Walk along stunning glass tunnel walkways for an unforgettable experience.

 Stroll underneath the tropical ocean, as there is plenty to see.
-For instance, feed the stingrays, watch the divers or pay the touch pools a visit discovering new things.
-Make sure you visit some main attractions such as octopus, seahorses, clownfish, and zebra sharks.
+For instance, feed the stingrays, watch the divers or pay the touch pools a visit to discovering new things.
+Make sure you visit some major attractions such as octopus, seahorses, clownfish, and zebra sharks.
 Discover the marvel of marine life and learn the vital role it plays to help safeguard our seas.
 The London Aquarium presents all with a leading centre of quality in marine management.
 It helps with the conservation of marine life and educates all.

 Normally, it should take around 1.5 to 2 hours to explore the aquarium.
 But it depends on the visitors’ mood and how keen to enjoy the experience of the “underwater world” visit.